- Comerica Park

 Rodriguez (9-6) earned the win Sunday, allowing one run on four hits and one walk over 6.2 innings against the Guardians.
 He struck out six.

 Rodriguez bounced back from allowing six runs in his previous start to dominate the Guardians.
 The only blemish came in the fourth when Ramon Laureano singled with two outs to drive in the lone Guardians' run.
 Rodriguez nearly made it through the seventh but was pulled with two outs in the inning following an infield single by Tyler Freeman.
 Rodriguez now holds a strong 3.03 ERA on the season with a 1.08 WHIP and 115 strikeouts in 113 innings.
 His next start is currently scheduled for Saturday in a home matchup with the Astros....
 See More ...
 See Less

 Tigers' Eduardo Rodriguez: Struggles against former team

-Rodriguez (0-1) allowed seven runs (two earned) across 3.2 innings to take the loss Wednesday against the Red Sox.
-He gave up five hits and three walks while striking out five.
+Rodriguez (8-6) allowed six runs on 10 hits across five innings to take the loss Sunday against the Red Sox.
+He walked one and struck out eight.